End the most common form of littering

 Messaging at the point of decision

-Posters and coasters placed in venues surrounding the focus area, reaching smokers before they step outside for a smoke with an inviting messaging and the same visual language as the installations on the street.
+Posters and coasters placed at venues surrounding the focus area.
+Reaching smokers before they step outside for a smoke with an inviting messaging and the same visual language as the installations on the street.

 Follow the smoke ring to the smoking.